next-exp/sw-docs/docs/source/beersheba.rst

    * - ``satellite_start_iter``
      - ``int``
-     - Iteration no. when satellite killer starts being applied.
+     - Iteration number when satellite killer starts being applied.

    * - ``satellite_max_size``
      - ``int``
-     - Maximum size of a satellite deposit, above which they are considered 'real'.
+     - Maximum size (number of pixels in a 2d slice of the event) for a satellite deposit, above which they are considered 'real'.

    * - ``e_cut``
      - ``float``
-     - Cut in absolute/relative value to the provided deconvolution output for satellite discrimination.
+     - Cut in absolute/relative value provided for satellite discimination in the deconvolved image across each iteration.

    * - ``cut_type``
      - ``str`` ('**abs**', '**rel**')